Visionatrix/VixFlowsDocs/docs/how_to_benchmark.md

 ## Running the Benchmark Script

+The benchmark script is located in the `scripts/benchmarks` directory.

-You can then run the script with the default parameters.
+You can run the script with the default parameters.
 The working directory doesn't matter because the script uses relative paths from its own location.

 If your Visionatrix instance does not have authentication enabled (for example, it's running in `DEFAULT` mode), simply run the script: